-The Company’s unfunded capital commitments as of December 31, 2015 consisted primarily of agreements to purchase helicopters and totaled $150.3 million, of which $38.9 million is payable in 2016 with the balance payable through 2018.
-The non-cancellable portion of helicopter commitments payable in 2016 is $13.4 million.
-The Company also had $1.5 million of deposits paid on options not yet exercised.
-The Company may terminate $123.6 million of its total commitments, inclusive of deposits paid on options not yet exercised, without further liability other than liquidated damages of $3.2 million in the aggregate.
+The Company’s unfunded capital commitments as of December 31, 2018 consisted primarily of agreements to purchase helicopters and totaled $81.1 million, of which $70.2 million is payable in 2019 with the balance payable through 2020.
+The Company also had $1.3 million of deposits paid on options not yet exercised.
+The Company may terminate all of its total commitments, inclusive of deposits paid on options not yet exercised, without further liability other than liquidated damages of $2.1 million in the aggregate.

 Brazilian Tax Disputes

-In the normal course of our business, the Company becomes involved in various other litigation matters including, among other things, claims by third parties for alleged property damages and personal injuries.
+In the normal course of business, the Company is involved in various litigation matters including, among other things, claims by third parties for alleged property damages and personal injuries.
 In addition, from time to time, the Company is involved in tax and other disputes with various government agencies.
 Management has used estimates in determining the Company’s potential exposure to these matters and has recorded reserves in its financial statements related thereto as appropriate.
-It is possible that a change in management’s estimates related to these exposures could occur, but the Company do not expect such changes in estimated costs would have a material effect on its business, consolidated financial position or results of operations.
-As it relates to the specific cases referred to above the Company currently anticipates that any administrative fine or penalty ultimately would not have a material effect on its financial position or results of operations.
-Aeróleo has deposited $5.1 million into escrow accounts controlled by the court with respect to certain of the cases described above and has fully reserved such amounts subject to final determination and the judicial release of such escrow deposits.
-These estimated liabilities are based on the Company’s assessment of the nature of these matters, their progress toward resolution, the advice of legal counsel and outside experts as well as management’s intention and experience.
+It is possible that a change in its estimates related to these exposures could occur, but the Company does not expect such changes in estimated costs would have a material effect on its business, consolidated financial position or results of operations.

 Minimum Lease Payments

-As of December 31, 2015, the Company leased four helicopters and certain facilities and equipment.
+As of December 31, 2018, the Company leased certain facilities and equipment.
 These leasing agreements have been classified as operating leases for financial reporting purposes and related rental fees are charged to expense over the lease terms.
 The leases generally contain purchase and lease renewal options or rights of first refusal with respect to sale or lease of the equipment.
 The lease terms range in duration from one to ten years.
-Total rental expense for the Company’s operating leases for the years ended December 31, 2015, 2014 and 2013 was $4.5 million, $4.4 million and $6.0 million, respectively.
-The Company’s scheduled minimum lease payments under operating leases that have a remaining term in excess of one year as of December 31, 2015 were as follows (in thousands):
+Total rental expense for the Company’s operating leases for the years ended December 31, 2018, 2017 and 2016 was $4.1 million, $5.5 million and $5.7 million, respectively.
+The Company’s scheduled minimum lease payments under operating leases that have a remaining term in excess of one year as of December 31, 2018 were as follows (in thousands):

 The entire disclosure for commitments and contingencies.